teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## The Trademark Itself

-Trademark registrations can protect one of two aspects of a mark - protection as a word-mark or as a design-mark.
-The plaintext word  protects the word (or short phrase or slogan) in any font and in any color.
-The design mark protects either a specific stylized version of a word, and can also protect a logo or design without any words in it at all.
-(Really more than these 2 - including sounds, product packaging, colors, smells, animations and more - but for an intro guide, let's focus on the big 2 - trademark registration can protect a plain text word or a logo/design).
+Trademark registrations can protect one of two types of marks, a "word mark" or a "design mark."
+The plaintext *word mark* protects the word (or short phrase or slogan) in any font and in any color.
+The *design mark* protects a stylized version of a word, and can also protect a logo or design without any words.

-If the trademark is plain text, pick Standard Character.
+Note: there are really several other types of marks that can be registered, including sounds, product packaging, colors, smells, and animations.
+But for an intro guide, let's focus on word marks and design marks.

+If you want to register a plaintext word mark, then pick "Standard Character."
 Plain text trademark registrations provide stronger trademark rights, but are more likely to be rejected by office actions.
 Plain text registration are generally stronger - they protect your trademark in every font, every color, and in any design.
 Since they are broader rights, they are more likely to be rejected by the trademark office as being too similar to existing trademark registrations.

-If your trademark includes a logo, image, particular font, then pick "Special Form."
-You might want to file two trademarks - one for the plain-text words and another for the stylized words or logo.
+If you want to register a stylized word or logo as your trademark, then pick "Special Form."
+You might want to apply for two separate trademark registrations - one for the plain-text words and another for the logo.

 Note: If the trademark includes any letters at all, type them into the box.
 Trademark law doesn't care much about capitalization or punctuation.